linode/docs/docs/guides/development/version-control/git-subcommands/index.md

     git f example_filename

 Sometimes you need the command-line arguments someplace other than the end of the command.
 You can often handle simple cases by defining and invoking a shell function.
 So in the previous example, you might want to pass an argument to `git-ls-files`; for example `--modified`.
-You can do that with the following modification to your alias:
+You can do that with the following modification to your alias.

 {{< file "~/example_user/.gitconfig" >}}
 [alias]